The windows of

 In the past

-twenty years, Peter and Roger have worked unstintingly and with great success to
+thirty or more years, Peter and Roger have worked unstintingly and with great success to

 restore and conserve the house and its gardens, to make it a self-evident